10 Cannabis Strains to Spice Up Your Sex Life

 Enhancing sex life — Men and women look for medications, devices, supplements, and training to improve their interest in sex.
 They want to improve their personal performance and increase their pleasure.

-• Supplements serve to improve general health and specific glandular and hormonal needs.
-Men’s Fitness lists Vitamin E, L-citrulline, ginseng, and more, They seek to improve sex drive, erectile dysfunction, and sperm quality.
-Consumer Health Digest recommends supplements for women like L-arginine, Gingko Biloba, theobromine, and other natural supplements for the female libido.
+- Supplements serve to enhance overall health and address specific glandular and hormonal needs.
+Men’s Fitness lists Vitamin E, L-citrulline, ginseng, and more.
+They seek to improve sex drive, erectile dysfunction, and sperm quality.
+Consumer Health Digest recommends supplements for women, such as L-arginine, Ginkgo Biloba, and theobromine, as well as other natural supplements to support female libido.

-Arguments remain open on if or how common stimulants, like alcohol or cannabis strains, will spice up your sex life.
+Arguments remain open on whether or not common stimulants, like alcohol or cannabis strains, will spice up your sex life.

 10 cannabis strains to spice up your sex life:

-1. Aloha is a refreshing sativa strain.
+- Aloha is a refreshing sativa strain.
 It comes from a beautiful plant with a secret breeding ancestry.
-Smokers will taste lemony citrus and smell of new-mown grass.
+Smokers will taste a lemony citrus and smell the scent of freshly mown grass.
 It works for chronic pain and migraine headaches.
 With 18% to 24% THC, it leaves you energetic, stimulated, and creative enough to improve intimacy.

-2. Bubblegum Kush is an indica-dominant hybrid, an offspring of Bubblegum and OG Kush for an 80% indica.
-With 14% to 23% THC, Bubblegum Kush means to relax.
-It will produce earthy smelling smoke and citrus taste.
+- Bubblegum Kush is an indica-dominant hybrid, the offspring of Bubblegum and OG Kush, with 80% indica genetics.
+With 14% to 23% THC, Bubblegum Kush is meant to relax.
+It will produce earthy-smelling smoke and a citrus taste.
 The smoke is harsh enough to cause coughing, but you can manage your intake.
 In any case, this strain creates a sensual experience that increases sensitivity to touch.
 Users describe a fully relaxed orgasm.

-3. Girl Scout Cookies remains a very popular indica-dominant hybrid (40:60) with potential THC of 28%.
+- Girl Scout Cookies remains a very popular indica-dominant hybrid (40:60) with a potential THC of 28%.
 Its parents are OG Kush and Durban Poison X F1.
-It has a potent aroma with citrus, cherry, and wood flavors.
-The strain will make you happy but lethargic.
+It has a potent aroma with notes of citrus, cherry, and wood.
+The strain will make you feel happy, but it will also leave you feeling lethargic.
 So, it may assist a prolonged solo masturbation rather than a shared experience.

-5. Green Love Potion puts its name upfront.
+- Green Love Potion puts its name upfront.
 It’s another indica-dominant hybrid at 80:20 and THC at 11% to 12%.
 Smoking surrounds you with minty and lavender aromas.
 The THC is uplifting and happy.
-But, you stay focused and energetic.
-And, its tingly wave of relaxation will work through your core and extremities creating an aphrodisiac effect that seeks a physical relationship.
+But you stay focused and energetic.
+And its tingly wave of relaxation will work through your core and extremities, creating an aphrodisiac effect that fosters a physical connection.

-6. Harlequin is available as a popular sativa, a 75:25 favorite known for its CBD content.
-It owes its breeding to Columbian Gold and Thai and Swiss landrace.
-The parents explain its musk and mango effects.
+- Harlequin is available as a popular sativa, a 75:25 favorite known for its CBD content.
+It owes its breeding to Colombian Gold, Thai, and Swiss landraces.
+The parents explain the effects of musk and mango.
 The CBD will reduce anxieties attached to sexual experiences without sedating effects.
 It keeps you clear-headed and alert without intoxication.

-7. Hawaiian Diesel at 70% sativa and 30% indica ratio has a whopping 22% THC.
+- Hawaiian Diesel, at a 70% sativa and 30% indica ratio, has a whopping 22% THC.
 A hybrid of Sour Diesel and Aloha State produces a balance of citrus and pine.
 It leaves you calm yet euphoric at the same time.
 That makes you talkative, laid-back, and silly enough to improve your sexual event.

-8. Jillybean presents as a nicely balanced hybrid at 60% sativa and 40% indica holding 15%-18% THC and 1% CBD.
-It comes from Space Queen and Orange Skunk with a strong sweet flavor of mangoes and oranges.
+- Jillybean presents as a nicely balanced hybrid, with 60% sativa and 40% indica genetics, holding 15%-18% THC and 1% CBD.
+It originates from Space Queen and Orange Skunk, featuring a strong, sweet flavor reminiscent of mangoes and oranges.
 Jillybean leaves you happy and bubbly.
 The mood boost alone should make your night better.

 Overview: The 10 cannabis strains to spice up your sex life